Pernille Blume

 Pernille Blume (/da/; born 14 May 1994) is a Danish former swimmer specializing in sprint freestyle events.
 She competed at the 2012 Summer Olympics.
 At the 2016 Summer Olympics she was the gold medalist in the women's 50 metre freestyle and won a bronze medal in the women's 4 × 100 metre medley relay where she swam the freestyle leg of the relay in both the prelims and the final.
 She also competed at the 2020 Summer Olympics, winning a bronze medal in the 50 metre freestyle.

 Personal life

 Blume was born on 14 May 1994 in Herlev, Denmark.

 In February 2020, Blume started dating French Olympic swimmer Florent Manaudou, and in September 2021 they announced their engagement.

 Blume swam for Sigma Nordsjælland Club in Denmark until early 2022.
 When her fiancé, Florent Manaudou, announced he was changing swimming clubs, it was announced that Blume would likely change clubs to his new club, CN Antibes, as well, so she could train with him as they prepared for the 2024 Summer Olympics in Manaudou's home country of France.
 In February 2022, Blume officially switched to and started competing for CN Antibes.
 Manaudou and Blume are no longer together, their relationship ending sometime before June 2024.

+On 10 June 2026 she announced that she was expecting her first child.